ngscheurich/system/README.md

 #### Shell

-The packages specified here work to provide a rich, productive experience on the command-line.
-Namely, [tmux] and [direnv] are critical to my workflow.
-This module also specifies [fzf] and modern replacements for some common Unix
+The packages declared here work to provide a rich, productive experience on the command-line.
+Namely, [tmux], [Starship], and [direnv] are critical to my workflow.
+This module also declares modern replacements for some common Unix commands and a smörgåsbord of my favorite CLI and TUI programs related (but not limited) to:

-commands: [bat], [exa], [fd], and [ripgrep].
+- File management
+- Find/replace
+- Monitoring
+- Networking
+- Multiplexing
+- Generative AI

 #### Vim